Promoting Peace, Unity and Thriving Relationships

 Peace Sower Teams promote this God-honoring harvest of peace and unity by being both “reactive” (reconciling people in conflict) and “proactive” (teaching and coaching people to develop skills that actually prevent conflict).
 Ideally each team will include members who focus on one or more of four complementary discipleship ministries.

-Peace Sower Teams are church-based discipleship ministries comprised of shepherds, instructors, coaches and conciliators who use the principles of relational wisdom (RW) and peacemaking to equip and assist people in their church and community to build strong relationships and resolve conflict in ways that reveal the transforming power of Jesus and his gospel.
+Peace Sower Teams are church-based discipleship ministries comprised of shepherds, instructors, coaches and conciliators who use the principles of relational wisdom (RW) and peacemaking to equip and assist people in their church to build strong relation-ships, resolve conflict in ways that reveal Jesus’ transforming power and spread the gospel by teaching PACE Seminars in secular venues throughout their communities.

 Some teams train individuals in each of our four training tracks (see below) while others choose to focus on individual areas such as Shepherding and Instructing.
 Teams are free to expand at their discretion as the Lord opens new opportunities for ministry.